 REM is powered at all times by a highvoltage electric current (25,000 volts).
 By comparison, a household electrical outlet is 120 volts.
 Power is carried by electrical cables running the length of the network.
 These can be found overhead as part of the cantenary system, or on the ground in various troughs and electrical boxes.
 Even without direct contact with the track or catenaries, you can experience an electric shock, causing serious injury and, in some cases, death.
-The REM is a new system that's designed to be fast.
+The REM is a system that's designed to be fast.
 It can therefore reach speeds of up to 100 km/h.
 It will also run very frequently, with cars running every few minutes in both directions.
 So, one car could be hiding another running close behind it.

 Even at night, when the network isn't open to the public, maintenance operations could be underway.
 Train cars, heavy machinery and other maintenance vehicles will be running on the tracks.

 Think of the REM as a new neighbour, bringing new habits to consider in your daily routine and on your commute.
 The REM is:

-- Faster
+- Fast

-- More frequent
+- Frequent

 - 100% electric

 - 100% automated and driverless

 Running trains, electrified tracks and many other elements pose a risk to your safety and require the adoption of safe behaviors.

 At full speed in normal conditions, the REM needs more than 300 m to come to a stop.
 That's the equivalent of 20 school buses.
+It's a question of life and death.
+Stay away from the REM tracks.